2023 Solar Incentives Guide for Morton, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar system.
-States or counties will also offer limited-time rebates at various times.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar system.
+Counties or states will also sometimes offer limited-time rebates.
 Any rebates you receive will usually be deducted from your total price before any tax credits are calculated.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
 An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of your solar system's cost.
+This incentive is a tax credit for a given percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
-After 2032, the percentage will be reduced slightly each year until the end of the program in 2035.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After this, the percentage will decrease slightly each year until the end of the program in 2035.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 State & Local Solar Incentives